-Are you undertaking studies or more advanced research in the field of Medical and Health Sciences?
-Te Tumu Herenga | Libraries and Learning Services is pleased to present two new sessions to help you build effective database searching skills.
+Are you undertaking studies or pursuing advanced research in the field of Medical and Health Sciences?
+Te Tumu Herenga | Libraries and Learning Services is pleased to present two sessions to help you build effective database searching skills.

 Enrol now

-- Enhances the quality of your review.
+• Enhance the quality of your review or research

 Enrol now